NMU Police Department

 NMU began a proactive program with the installation of “Code Blue” emergency telephones that provide two-way communications from the phone site direct to the NMU Police Department dispatch 911 emergency lines.
 The purpose of the phone is for emergency contact to the Police Department allowing immediate response by patrols.

 The phones are located strategically throughout campus.
 Assessments for new installations are assessed during new construction projects.

 Police Officers and student employees physically inspects the twenty-one emergency phones each week and reports any malfunctions to telephone services to make the necessary repairs.

-The NMU Police Department continues to provide escort service campus wide during the hours of darkness.
+The NMU Police Department continues to provide a Safe Walk Program campus wide during the hours of darkness.
 Student employees, when on duty provide this service; otherwise officers will make the transport when requested.